rkdarst/thoughts-on-academic-supervising/_sources/roles-of-a-group-leader.rst.txt

 friends who can help with anything else.
 Those not have various problems and many don't have that support network.
-Like it our not, these questions end up at the group leader, and the group leader often provides better service than other official support structures.
+Like it our not, these questions end up at the group leader, and the group leader often provides better service than other official support structures (even if it's just by being understanding of the situation).

 Life coach